Accreditations

 Course Summary

 The School of Psychology at Chester offers degrees accredited by the British Psychological Society (BPS).
-The degree structure will allow you to study a wide range of areas of Psychology.
-If you are interested in a professional career in psychology, there are specialist routes through the course where you can take relevant elective modules at each level.
+The degree structure will allow you to study a wide range of areas of psychology.
+If you're interested in a professional career in psychology, there are specialist routes through the course where you can take relevant elective modules at each level.

-During this course, you will have the opportunity to develop your language skills to a very high level, and study a range of cultural and historical contexts.
+During this combined honours degree, you will have the opportunity to develop your language skills to a very high level, and study a range of cultural and historical contexts.

-At Chester, you will have an opportunity to undertake a five- to eight-week placement in Spain or Costa Rica at the end of Year 2 (Level 5).
+At Chester, you'll have the option to undertake a five-to-eight-week placement in Spain or Costa Rica at the end of Year 2 (Level 5).
 You will also have the opportunity to complete an academic year in Spain or Latin America.
-This allows you to split your experience abroad between two countries and to spend time in both Spain and another Spanish speaking country.
+This allows you to split your experience abroad between two countries and to spend time in both Spain and another Spanish-speaking country.

-You will be taught in a dynamic Department, located in purpose-built building that includes three digital language laboratories and a dedicated resources room.
+You will be taught in a dynamic environment, located in a purpose-built building that includes three digital language laboratories and a dedicated resources room.
 All modules are taught in workshop mode.

 BSc (Hons) Psychology/Psychology (combined)